⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 ⭐⭐⭐⭐ 4.0/5

-Fitbod uses algorithms to generate workouts based on your available equipment, muscle recovery, and training history.
-It's more of a workout generator with tracking than a pure tracker, making it unique in this list.
+Fitbod uses an algorithm to generate workouts based on your available equipment, muscle recovery state, and training history.
+It's more of a workout generator with tracking than a pure logger.
+The AI is algorithmic - it doesn't chat with you.
+It does ship real reports: weekly and monthly Workout Reports, multiple equipment profiles, and a 1,600+ HD exercise video library.

 Pros